MacKinnon's hat trick lifts Avalanche to a 5-2 win over the Wild

 MacKinnon also had an assist to give him 137 points.
 He’s keeping pace with Tampa Bay’s Nikita Kucherov in the race for the Art Ross Trophy, which goes to the NHL’s points leader.
 Kucherov has 139 points after a three-assist performance Tuesday.

-The speedy MacKinnon helped the Avalanche pull away by scoring two of their three goals in the second to make it a 5-2 game.
+It was MacKinnon to the rescue in the second as he helped the Avalanche pull away by scoring two of their three goals to make it a 5-2 game.

+“That was pretty much as dominant of performance as you could have,” Avalanche coach Jared Bednar said of MacKinnon.
+“It was a stellar performance, a special performance.”

+So much so the crowd chanted “M-V-P” toward MacKinnon several times, which he appreciated.

 Makar had two assists to go with his 20th goal of the season.
 He’s the first defenseman in franchise history to notch multiple 20-goal seasons.

-After the morning skate, Avalanche coach Jared Bednar said he was hoping for a “rock-solid identity game” from his team.
+After the morning skate, Bednar said he was hoping for a “rock-solid identity game” from his team.
 It was rock solid, especially on defense.
-The only blemish was allowing two goals on the power play.
+The only bump was allowing two power-play goals by the Wild.

+“It was exactly what we needed to see,” Bednar said of the effort.
+“Exactly.”

 There was a scary moment in the first period when Colorado defenseman Devon Toews fell to the ice after being hit by a stick.
 He was helped to the locker room with a towel pressed against his face.
 The Wild initially drew a double-minor penalty for drawing blood, but a review showed Toews was accidentally struck by the stick of teammate Andrew Cogliano.